Unidata/netcdf-fortran/docs/netcdf-f77.md

  `storage`
 :   If NF\_CONTIGUOUS, then contiguous storage is used for this
     variable.
-Variables with compression, shuffle filter, checksums, or one or more unlimited dimensions cannot use contiguous storage.
+Variables with compression, shuffle filter, checms, or one or more unlimited dimensions cannot use contiguous storage.
 If contiguous storage is turned on, the chunksizes parameter is ignored.